-Owning a business is a dream for many people and it’s one that can be incredibly rewarding when realized.
-However, owning a business means opening yourself up to liabilities that could ultimately destroy your dream if you aren’t prepared.
+So, what is a business owner policy cost?
+Owning a business is a dream for many people, and it can be gratifying when realized.
+However, owning a business means opening yourself up to liabilities that could destroy your dream if you aren’t prepared.

 Small businesses account for over ninety percent of total businesses in the US.
-However, studies show that somewhere near seventy-five percent of those businesses are underinsured, with forty percent having no owner’s policy at all.
+However, studies show that nearly seventy-five percent of those businesses are underinsured.
+This is with forty percent having no owner’s policy at all.

-If you’re among the businesses that are underinsured, you could be leaving your livelihood and your dream vulnerable to a host of issues that could hang a permanent “closed” sign on your door.
+If you’re among the underinsured businesses, you could leave your livelihood and dream vulnerable to a host of issues that could hang a permanent “closed” sign on your door.
 Keep reading to learn how to protect your business with a business owner’s policy.

 What’s the Worst That Could Happen?

-Many business owners tend not to think about issues until they come up, but that could be too late.
+Many business owners tend not to think about issues until they arise, but that could be too late.
 Let’s look at some of the claims that could be brought up in a business owner’s policy every year.

 Customer Complaints or Disputes

-Claims that are filed annually regarding customer care include client dissatisfaction with work and products, mistakes made while working, work that wasn’t delivered, or perceived negligence on the job.
+Claims filed annually regarding customer care include client dissatisfaction with work and products, mistakes made while working, work that wasn’t delivered, or perceived negligence on the job.

 Employee Injuries